Argent77/A7-HiddenGameplayOptions/README.md

 #### 23. Add in-game option "Frame Rate" (experimental) *(not available for PST:EE, not compatible with Lefreut's Enhanced UI (LeUI) and K4f4r's Classic BG UI)*

 This component installs a slider control that can be used to set the desired frame rate of the game.
-You can choose between 30, 40, 50 and 60 frames per second.
+You can choose a rate between 10 and 60 frames per second, in steps of 5.
 The game's default is 30 fps.

 *Option can be found in Gameplay section.*